leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 Whether Workspace/EditorPane unmount/mount events happen immediately before/after that.

-Whether EditorMonaco(flat) external apply logs show text lengths that match “initial snapshot length” (indicating that old content is overwriting the buffer).
+Whether EditorMonaco(flat) external apply logs show text lengths that match "initial snapshot length" (indicating that old content is overwriting the buffer).

 Using these logs, we can narrow down:

-“When is the remount happening?” (auth token refresh, overlay toggle, post-save reload, etc.)
+"When is the remount happening?" (auth token refresh, overlay toggle, post-save reload, etc.)

-“Which layer is rolling state back?” (draft vs snapshot vs server response)
+"Which layer is rolling state back?" (draft vs snapshot vs server response)

 If you capture a reproduction plus the logs/inspections above and share them, we can then directly patch the specific layer that is causing the rollback/remount behavior.

 ---

-## 10. Capabilities → Play overlay mapping
+## 10. Capabilities - Play overlay mapping

 This section connects abstract capabilities to what the Maker Play overlay actually does today.